 Unsubsidized = Cost of Attendance (COA) – Expected Financial Assistance

-What is the interest rate on Stafford Loans?
+What is the interest rate on Direct Loans?

 What is Entrance Loan Counseling?

-Because borrowing under the Stafford loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Stafford loan must complete an entrance loan counseling session before loan funds can be disbursed.
+Because borrowing under the Direct loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Direct loan must complete an entrance loan counseling session before loan funds can be disbursed.

 Students complete the online loan counseling through the U.S. Department of Education's Direct Loans Web site.
 Click on the Entrance and Exit Counseling option and then select "Entrance Counseling."